tirmisula/tirmisula.github.io/content/posts/spectral-clustering.md

 \min_{A_1\cdots A_K}\text{norm-cut}(V) = \min_{A_1\cdots A_K}\sum_{k=1}^K\frac{W(A_k,\neg A_{k})}{\sum_{i\in A_k}\sum_{j=1}^Nw_{ij}}
 $$

-## Model Representation in Vector Form
+## Objective Function in Vector Form

 {{< math.inline >}}
 <p>